-The Board of Directors is pleased to present this Corporate Governance Report for the year ended 31 December 2022.
+The Board of Directors presents this Corporate Governance Report for the year ended 31 December 2023.

 CORPORATE GOVERNANCE PRACTICES

 The Company is committed to maintaining a high standard of corporate governance to enhance corporate performance and accountability.
 The Board regularly reviews and adopts corporate governance guidelines and developments.
 The Board believes that good corporate governance will in the long term serve to enhance shareholders' value.